 If you are a first time user, then we recommend to follow the order which is listed below.
 This will ensure that you understand each section and then know how to produce your best show.

 In this section we are going to show you the different ways of connecting inputs into the make.tv Studio.
 Each of the topics listed below will be explained and shown.

 - Feeds from IP-Cameras, which are reachable via RTMP/RTSP

 - Feeds from local Webcams, which are connected to your computer

 - Feeds from mobile devices, which have make.tv's mobile Broadcaster (iOS/Android) installed

-In this section we will show you the library within the make.tv Studio and go through following to steps.
+In this section we will show you the library within the make.tv Studio and go through the steps to follow.

 - Import media files

 - Use a media file with alpha

 One of our core featureas within the make.tv Studio are the scenes.
 In these scenes you can prepare sets and mix incoming inputs with other overlays.
 In this section, we will show you how to enrich these scenes with inputs, overlays, etc.